ds5110/Facial-Landmarks-Exploration/docs/outlier.md

 ![boxplot_adult_y](../outcome/outlier_selection/boxplot_adult_y.png)

 ### Using two models to detect outliers
-The approach we take for detecting outliers involves the use of landmarks data, Mahalanobis distance, and Isolation Forest.Mahalanobis distance to determine the similarity or dissimilarity between data points by scaling the difference by the inverse of the covariance matrix, and then taking the square root of the result to produces a single value that represents the distance between the two points in the multi-dimensional space.
+The approach we take for detecting outliers involves the use of Mahalanobis distance, and Isolation Forest.Mahalanobis distance to determine the similarity or dissimilarity between data points by scaling the difference by the inverse of the covariance matrix, and then taking the square root of the result to produces a single value that represents the distance between the two points in the multi-dimensional space.
 During the process,  we compute the Mahalanobis distance for each data point, which measures the distance between a point and a distribution, taking into account the covariance structure of the dataset.Isolation Forest is an anomaly detection algorithm based on tree structures that can detect anomalous data points in a short time.
 It achieves this by building decision trees with random splits in the dataset, where each tree is a recursive process of dividing the dataset into subsets.
 During the process, it partitions the dataset into smaller and smaller subspaces until the anomalous points are isolated.

+The results are as follows.

 #### __Mahalanobis distance__

 ```agsl